marinasundstrom/CheckedExceptions/README.md

 Adds checked exceptions to C#/.NET via the ``ThrowsAttribute`` and an analyzer.
 Similar to in Java.
 As a warning by default.

-Works for methods, properties (accessors), and constructors.
+Works for methods, properties (accessors), constructors, lambda expressions, and local functions.

 Supports propagation of the warnings.